abhiwand/atk/doc-api-examples/src/main/resources/python/graph-titan/ml/label_propagation.rst

     the option allows incorporating external classifier's prediction into the LP training process.
     The valid value range is [0.0,1.0].
     The default value is 0.
+bidirectional checks : boolean (optional)
+    Enable/disable bidirectional edge checking.
+    Default is false (no checks)

 Returns
 -------
-str
-    The configuration and learning curve report for Label Propagation in the format of a multiple-line string.
+a 2-column frame:

+vertex: int
+    A vertex id.
+result : Vector (long)
+    label vector for the results (for the node id in column 1)

 Examples
 --------